 After becoming aware of the threats to Horton Plaza, a group of stakeholders quickly came together to advocate for this unique representative of our recent past.

 Preservation advocates including Docomomo US, Save Our Heritage Organisation San Diego, architectural historian Diane Kane, David Marshall, owner of Heritage Architecture and Planning and chair of AIA San Diego's Preservation Committee, and John Gish, an architect who worked alongside Jerde on Horton Plaza, have all come out in strong support of retaining the site's unique postmodern elements.

-Preservation advocates, including Docomomo US, have come out in strong support of retaining the site's unique postmodern elements, writing letters and urging the new owner, Civic San Deigo, the local economic development entity, and the San Diego Historical Resources Board to evaluate the project further and consider its historic significance.
+Docomomo US wrote a letter to San Diego Mayor Kevin Faulconer and has publicly urged Stockdale Capital (the new owner), Civic San Deigo (the local economic development entity), and the San Diego Historical Resources Board to evaluate the project further and consider its historic significance.

-Docomomo US will continue to follow this story and will share any future opportunities for the public to speak out on the issue.
+Docomomo US will continue to follow this story and will share any opportunities for public comment.